NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 When the condition inside this field is false, the slot will hide itself in the character tab and expanded view of the build card, meaning the only way to alter its contents will be the tree tab.
 This accepts both numbers and calculations, though numbers greater than 0 should be avoided as they are evaluated to true.
 Note that the contents of a slot who's condition becomes false still affect the sheet- condition only effects the user's ability to interact with the slot.
 To prevent the slot's children from affecting the sheet, a toggle should be used.

+### Unique

+This determines whether or not the same property can be added multiple times to a slot, or to the character as a whole.
+It defaults to "Each property inside this slot should be unique", which prevents the same property from being added to the slot multiple times.
+It can also be set to "Properties in this slot should be unique accross the whole character", which prevents the same property from filling any slot again across the entire character.

+{% hint style="info" %} Note that this means a given library node cannot be used multiple times.
+An exact copy of said node however, could be used after the original has been added. {% endhint %}

 ### Description

 A description of the slot, which cannot be viewed outside of the tree.
-This field accepts markdown, HTML, and calculations within {}.
+This field accepts markdown and HTML.

 ## Advanced